drbfraser/CRADLE-Platform/docs/development.md

 docker exec cradle_flask python manage.py seed_test_data
 ```

-At the time of writing this, the `seed_test_data` option does not work.

 ## 6. Run the NPM Dev Server

 NPM is not run inside Docker (due to poor filesystem performance), so you'll need to run the following to start the NPM development server: